-The PRAKARSA, Bali – Responsibank Indonesia together with Fair Finance Asia (FFA), C20 Indonesia, and PRAKARSA organized fireside chat (casual discussion) with the theme “Financing a Equitable Energy Transition: Supporting the Future of Sustainable Energy in Asia” (Financing the Just Transition: Powering Asia's Sustainable Energy Future), in conjunction with the 20 G2022 Leaders' Summit in Bali, Indonesia.
+The PRAKARSA, Bali – Responsibank Indonesia with Fair Finance Asia (FFA), C20 Indonesia, and PRAKARSA organize fireside chat (casual discussion) with the theme “Financing a Equitable Energy Transition: Supporting the Future of Sustainable Energy in Asia” (Financing the Just Transition: Powering Asia's Sustainable Energy Future), in conjunction with the 20 G2022 Leaders' Summit in Bali, Indonesia.
 On Monday (14/11/2022).

 Fireside chat it intends to invite various parties including leaders from the government, energy sector, academia, and civil society to discuss Asia's readiness to phase out fossil fuel use by evaluating existing renewable energy transition initiatives, along with important socio-environmental criteria as a condition for an energy transition. which is totally fair.